tjfulle/matmodlab/_sources/factory.txt

 The formal parameters to the ``MaterialPointSimulator`` constructor are

-.. function:: MaterialPointSimulator(self, runid, driver, material, termination_time=None, verbosity=1, d=None, logger=None)
+.. class:: MaterialPointSimulator(self, runid, driver, material, termination_time=None, verbosity=1, d=None, logger=None)

    MaterialPointSimulator constructor.
 Creates a MaterialPointSimulator object and sets up the simulation